 Spay certificate is $85 and Neuter is $61

 Sometimes, a heart murmur can be an indication of something more serious, like a heart disease.
 Sometimes there is heart disease with no heart murmur present either.
 The best way to rule out anything more serious is a Cardiac Ultrasound.
 While an ultrasound can determine normal from abnormal, a normal diagnosis does not necessarily rule out the possibility of heart disease from forming later in life.
 The most common heart disease that affects all breeds and species is HCM (Hypertrophic Cardiomyopathy).
-While there has been shown some genetic connection with this disease, just as cancer in the family can be a risk factor, HCM can still affect a small percentage of kittens from pedigrees where HCM was previously absent.
+While there has been shown some genetic connection with this disease, just as cancer in the family can be a risk factor, HCM can still affect a percentage of kittens from pedigrees where HCM was previously absent.
 Whether Breeders should actively screen for HCM in their catteries is an ongoing debate within the Breeding community.
 These screenings are rather costly and would need to be conducted annually.
 Despite these screenings, a normal test never rules out the possibility of it showing up later and should it ever show up later, it doesn't necessarily mean that the kittens produced will have a higher incidence of HCM either.
-It is for this reason that I don't actively screen for HCM since it does not offer any guarantees, but I do include HCM into my LIFETIME health guarantee and in fact, am one of the only Breeders to offer this in their guarantee.
+It is for this reason that I don't actively screen for HCM since it does not offer any guarantees, but I do include HCM into my 2 year health guarantee and in fact, am one of the only Breeders to offer this in their guarantee.